ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 ## ScopedServiceAttribute

-In this release we are deprecating the `[ScopedService]` attribute and encourage you to use `RegisterDbContext<T>(DbContextKind.Pooled)` instead.
+In this release, we are deprecating the `[ScopedService]` attribute and encourage you to use `RegisterDbContext<T>(DbContextKind.Pooled)` instead.

 Checkout [this part of our Entity Framework documentation](/docs/hotchocolate/v13/integrations/entity-framework/#registerdbcontext) to learn how to register your `DbContext` with `DbContextKind.Pooled`.

-Afterwards you just need to update your resolvers:
+Afterward you just need to update your resolvers:

 **Before**